-The University of Oxford exempts from Responsions an undergraduate in Arts of this University who has passed in the subjects of the second or a higher year.
-A Bachelor of Arts with Honours is further exempted from four terms of residence.
-The Trustees of the Rhodes Scholarships exempt from the qualifying examination candidates, who are exempt from Responsions by the University of Oxford.
+The University of Oxford exempts from Responsions an under-graduate in Arts who has passed in the subjects of the second or a higher year.
+A Bachelor of Arts with Honours is further exempt ed from four terms of residence.
+The Trustees of the Rhodes Scholarships exempt from the qualifying examination candidates, who are exempt from Responsions by the University of Oxford